luloxi/PunkSociety/README.md

 - Ability to **make your own group/community**
 - **Educational Content**: Make an interactive way to step-by-step user onboarding flow, and/or video material explaining the use of the platform, especially for artists or collectors who may be unfamiliar with Web3 concepts, NFT minting, and/or royalties to improve user adoption.

-# Product description

-DARTE is a Web3-based marketplace that empowers artists to mint and monetize their work as NFTs while providing collectors with unique investment opportunities.

-Its goal is to break down the barriers for artists and collectors by providing an easy-to-use platform that fosters creativity, collaboration, and sustainable income through digital art.
-The platform solves the problems of high minting costs for artists, lack of continuous royalties, and limited cross-chain interoperability, allowing for a more inclusive and connected NFT ecosystem.

-## About

-⚙️ Built using Foundry, NextJS, RainbowKit, Wagmi, Viem, and Typescript,

-🔗 To be deployed on EVM compatible chains

-## Roles within the platform

-- Artists: Mint, remix, and earn royalties from NFTs.
-- NFT Collectors: Buy, sell, auction, and collect NFTs while benefiting from features like batch buying and cross-chain transfers.
-- Marketplace Owner: A central entity (or DAO) that manages marketplace fees and operations.
-- Free Users: Explore, watch, and listen to content, with future plans to include ad-supported music streaming.

-## Features
+## Finished product features

 🎨 **Gasless Mint**: A cost-free minting solution for artists where the first minter sponsors the collection’s minting costs.
 The sponsor receives a share of royalties on all future sales, creating opportunities for art investors.
-The marketplace takes a 5% fee on first mint transactions.
+The marketplace takes a fee on first mint transactions.

 🔄 **Remixing Feature**: Allows artists to remix existing art and share royalties with the original artist.
 This promotes creative collaboration, where both the remixer and the original creator benefit from the sales of the remix.

 ✅ **Royalties**: Artists can set royalties on their NFTs, earning passive income on future sales.
 In the case of a gasless mint, first minters also earn a percentage of royalties on all sales within the collection.

 🎶 **Music Player**: A full-featured on-chain music player that supports playlists, song likes, and playback on mobile and desktop via our PWA.
-Ads play for users streaming music they don’t own, providing additional income for artists.

 🌐 **Cross-Chain NFTs**: Seamless cross-chain NFT transfers using Chainlink's CCIP, allowing artists to extend their reach and access new markets.